canonical/microk8s/docs/build-the-snap-from-source.md

-# Building the snap from source
+# How to build the snap from source

 Snapcraft and LXD are needed to build the snap.
 Both are available as snaps:
 ```